CamdenShaw/project4R10/README.md

 ![alt text](./screen-shots/ios/02favourites-scene.png "Favourite all the sessions and events you wish to participate in for a quick, easy to manage schedule. (ios)")
 ![alt text](./screen-shots/android/02favourites-scene.png "Favourite all the sessions and events you wish to participate in for a quick, easy to manage schedule. (android)")

-An app for keeping up to date with the schedule and participating speakers at the R10 conference.
+It is an app for keeping up to date with the schedule and participating speakers at the R10 conference.

 ![alt text](./screen-shots/ios/03session-scene.png "Get more information about the sessions that pique your interest. (ios)")
 ![alt text](./screen-shots/android/03session-scene.png "Get more information about the sessions that pique your interest. (android)")